VasilisAthanasiou/uav-nav-assist/README.md

 # UAV Navigation Assist
-UAV Navigation Assist is a set of tools that can be used to guide UAV's under certain scenarios.
+UAV Navigation Assist is a set of tools that could be used to guide UAV's under certain scenarios.

+## Disclamer
+The software included on this repository is not meant for real life use.
+It was developed as an internship project to evaluate the developer's skills; not to be applied on an actual industrial project.

 ## Use Cases
 1. Long Range Cruising:<br>